 Calculating Credit Card Utilization: The Formula

 Now comes the fun part, calculating your total revolving utilization on your credit card accounts.
 The easiest way to do this is to grab every single credit card you have, including retail and gas cards, and put them in a pile.
-As long as each of the cards have revolving terms, which means you don’t have to pay the balance in full each month, the card should to be in the stack and part of your calculation.
+As long as the card has revolving interest terms, which means you can carry a balance from month-to-month, it should to be in the stack and part of your calculation.

-Each of these credit cards has a credit limit.
-It’s the maximum amount you’re allowed to charge on the card and you need to find out what that limit is and write it down.
-You’ll also need to make a list of all the balances you’re currently carrying on each of your credit cards, and write that down too.
+- Each of these credit cards has a credit limit.
+It’s the maximum amount you’re allowed to charge on the card, and you need to find out what that limit is and write it down.

-Based on this example, your total revolving utilization would be 50%, which is actually quite high.
-When it comes to revolving utilization, the goal is to get the percentage down as low as possible.
+Your credit card utilization, or debt-to-limit ratio, is 50%, which is quite high.
+When it comes to revolving utilization, the goal is to get the percentage down as low as possible, which means paying off your credit card balances as you go, and keeping an eye on your total utilization.
 The lower the percentage, the better for your credit scores.

-This is a very good question, and I’ve seen my fair share of experts suggesting advice ranging from 30% to 50%, which always makes me shake my head.
+This is a very good question, and I’ve seen my fair share of experts suggesting that cardholders should aim for 30% to 50%, which always makes me shake my head.
 How they come up with these random numbers baffles me because nothing miraculous happens at 30%, or 25%, or even 50%.
 The fact is, 30% is better than 50%, and 25% is better than 30%, and you want this number to be as low as possible.

-Consider that consumers with FICO scores of 780 and higher have an average utilization percentage of 7%.
-If you factor in their high scores, I’d say that’s a pretty good percentage to aim for, after all these are FICO’s credit elite.
+Consider this: consumers with FICO scores of 780 and higher have an average utilization percentage of 7%.
+If you factor in their high scores, I’d say that this is a pretty good percentage to aim for; after all, these are FICO’s credit elite.
 Keep your revolving utilization as low as possible, and if you can keep it at 7% or less, you’ll have no problem acing this FICO score category.